btjanaka/instill/src/article.md

 ## Abstract

-This article is a demonstration of Instill.
+Instill is a single-page article template geared towards academics looking to create an online version of their paper.
+This page is a demonstration of Instill.
 See [src/article.md](https://github.com/btjanaka/instill/blob/master/src/article.md) in the repo for the Markdown source.